-Property comes into English from Anglo-Norman properté and Middle French propreté, with their own antecedents in Latin proprius and proprietas.
+Property comes into English in lC14 from Anglo-Norman properté and Middle French propreté, with their own antecedents in Latin proprius and proprietas.
 Some of the polysemy now associated with property existed in the Latin antecedents.
-Adjectival proprius meant ‘particular’ or ‘peculiar’, and conveyed distinctiveness of the self, for instance in contrast with alienus meaning ‘other’ or ‘foreign’ (cf. English alienation) and with communis, ‘common’ or ‘shared’.
-The noun proprietas conveyed an analogous sense of ‘characteristic’, and was often combined with rerum (of things).
-But proprietas is also cited with an overt ‘ownership’ sense, and was also commonly used to convey aptness or suitability, reflected in English proper and propriety, as well as in OED sense 2 of property itself.
+Adjectival proprius meant “particular” or “peculiar,” and conveyed distinctiveness of the self, for instance in contrast with alienus, meaning “other” or “foreign” (cf. English alienation), and with communis, “common” or “shared.”
+The noun proprietas conveyed an analogous sense of “characteristic,” and was often combined with rerum (of things).
+But proprietas is also cited with an overt “ownership” sense, and was also commonly used to convey aptness or suitability, reflected in English proper and propriety, as well as in some senses of property itself.

-In English, property is attested from late 14c in four of its main later senses.
+In English, property is attested from lC14 in four of its main later senses outlined in the OED:

-- As an attribute, characteristic, or quality.
-This is OED sense 1b, effectively an application to a part of something of an overall characteristic quality, hence character or nature, indicated by the (now obsolete, from 18c) OED sense 1a.
+- As an attribute, characteristic, or quality; effectively an application to a part of something of an overall characteristic quality, hence character or nature.

-- As the quality of being proper or appropriate; fitness or suitability (e.g. in relation to dress and manners, or use of words).
-This sense, now also obsolete (with no recorded use after 1740), allows a connection between the favourable sense of aptness or suitability and the neutral sense of ‘attribute’.
+- As the quality of being proper or appropriate; fitness or suitability (e.g., in relation to dress and manners, or use of words).
+This sense, now obsolete (with no recorded use after 1740), allows a connection between the favorable sense of aptness or suitability and the neutral sense of “attribute.”

 - As an appurtenance or adjunct; something belonging to a thing.
-While now obsolete in the straightforward ‘adjunct’ meaning, this sense allows a shift of emphasis for property in the direction of the word’s later dominant meaning: that of possession and ownership.
-Especially when used as a mass noun, property in this sense conveys ‘that which one owns’; possessions collectively; a person’s goods or wealth.
-Shifts of emphasis and attitude in this sense continue between late 14c and 18c, but crucially during 17c (when a traditional system of property rights was gradually displaced by more comprehensive market relations that allowed such rights to be seen as almost unlimited, exclusive possession).
+While now obsolete in the straightforward “adjunct” meaning, this sense allows a shift of emphasis for property in the direction of the word’s later dominant meaning: that of possession and ownership.
+Especially when used as a mass noun, property in this sense conveys “that which one owns”; possessions collectively; a person’s goods or wealth.
+Shifts of emphasis and attitude in this sense continue between lC14 and C18, but crucially during C17 (when a traditional system of property rights was gradually displaced by more comprehensive market relations that allowed such rights to be seen as almost unlimited, exclusive possession).

-Shifts of meaning and emphasis in the interaction between the four senses described above contribute to a major historical realignment of economic and social relations.
-The relevant shifts in meaning are found not only in property itself, but in other words in the same semantic field including for instance market and estate.
-A significant narrowing of one meaning of property itself (attested from early 18c) is towards the sense of a piece of land under one ownership: a landed ‘estate’, then later any residential or other building (with or without associated land) or separately owned part of a building (such as an apartment).
-When property is deployed in ideological warfare two centuries later, accordingly, appeals to a property-owning democracy can lead -- despite differences between the political parties involved -- not only towards sale of council houses, or at least conversion from one kind of lease to another (property as land and buildings) but to disposal of other public assets in the form of shares, along with encouragement to the electorate to view themselves less as a public enjoying relational rights and obligations in a society (even in a ‘commons’) and increasingly as customers and consumers.
+Shifts of meaning and emphasis in the interactions among the four senses described in the preceding contribute to a major historical realignment of economic and social relations.
+The relevant shifts in meaning are found not only in property itself, but in other words in the same semantic field, including for instance market and estate.
+A significant narrowing of one meaning of property itself (attested from eC18) is toward the sense of a piece of land under one ownership: a landed “estate,” then later any residential or other building (with or without associated land) or separately owned part of a building (such as an apartment).
+The notion of a property owning democracy became a key element in postwar Conservative ideology, particularly in Margaret Thatcher’s policy to sell publicly owned housing to existing tenants.
+Indeed, the phrase became a shorthand for the disposal of other public assets in the form of shares, along with encouragement to the electorate to view themselves less as a public enjoying relational rights and obligations in a society (even in a “commons”) and increasingly as customers and consumers.

-Many compounds involving property date from middle years of 19c, and relate to changing attitudes associated with this larger social trend: property class; property mark; property market; property owner and property qualification, important historically in struggles over eligibility to vote.
-Property speculator dates from roughly the same period, bringing later property developer, as well as, from 1970s, property tax.
+Many compounds involving property date from middle years of C19, and relate to changing attitudes associated with this larger social trend: property class; property mark; property market; property owner; and property qualification, important historically in struggles over eligibility to vote.
+Property speculator dates from roughly the same period, bringing later property developer.

-In contemporary use property is often indeterminate or ambiguous between its general meaning and technical senses that the word has acquired in legal and political discourse.
-Many speakers consider property as a matter of consumable things, while in law and social theory property is typically less concerned with things exclusively owned than of defined rights indicating an enforceable but specified claim to use of or benefit from something.
+In contemporary use, property is often indeterminate or ambiguous between its general meaning and technical senses that the word has acquired in legal and political discourse.
+Many speakers consider property as a matter of consumable things.
+However, in law and social theory property is typically less concerned with things exclusively owned than with defined rights indicating an enforceable but specified claim to use of or benefit from something.
 Physical ownership or occupancy, in the popular view, can simply presume as already in place a completed system of property as a social institution.
-In theoretical discussion, by contrast, it is common for that view to be dismissed as merely a misunderstanding, rather than acknowledged as an alternative meaning fuelling powerful aspirations also prompted by the complex history.
+In theoretical discussion, by contrast, it is common for that view to be dismissed as merely a misunderstanding, rather than acknowledged as an alternative meaning, fueling powerful aspirations also prompted by the complex history.